Continue reading on DataGuidance with:

 7.2.
 Data transfers

-Personal data may be transferred with the data subject's consent and for the fulfilment of the data processing purposes.
+Personal data may be transferred with the data subject's consent and for the fulfillment of the data processing purposes.

-The Bill states that international data transfers are allowed when the organisation is subject to an order that provides adequate levels of protection of personal data.
+The Bill states that international data transfers are allowed when the organization is subject to an order that provides adequate levels of protection of personal data.
+The Agency will make a reasoned decision as to which countries provide an adequate level of data protection, considering at least the following elements:

 7.3.
 Data processing records